-Five 5 years ago, ShopBot began an ambitious project to develop a new software system to run CNC and digital fabrication tools -- computer controlled robotic tools that fashion items by subtraction cutting and machining components from blocks and sheets of material, or addition by infusing, hardening, and generally building-up items from raw material.
-Fifteen years previously, ShopBot had led in showing how industrial automation tools could be made affordable using the capabilities of the then new, personal computer.
-Today, powerful new capabilities are made available in the next generation of micro-controllers that allow putting even more capability at lower cost in the control of robotic equipment.
-We needed this capability for our own machines.
-We decided to develop it for ourselves and anyone else who wants to put the system to use.
-We call the system FabMo -- short for digital Fabrication and Motion software platform.
+We set out some years ago to build a new kind of software for running CNC and digital fabrication tools -- the computer-controlled machines that shape parts either by subtraction, cutting and machining components from blocks and sheets of material, or by addition, building items up from raw material.
+Years earlier, ShopBot had helped show that industrial automation could be made affordable by harnessing the then-new personal computer.
+A new generation of microcontrollers now makes it possible to put even more capability, at lower cost, into the control of robotic equipment.
+We needed that capability for our own machines, so we developed it -- for ourselves, and for anyone else who wants to put it to use.

 FabMo is based on two hardware components: 1) an SBC (single board computer) on which the "Engine" - interface, communications, and management systems - runs; and 2) a microprocessor the provides real-time environment for the "Core", G2, motion functions.